 You will need to set up:

-- Kubernetes Master: This is where you direct API calls to services that control the activities of the pods, replications controllers, services, nodes, and other components of the cluster.
+- Kubernetes Controller: This is where you direct API calls to services that control the activities of the pods, replication controllers, services, nodes, and other components of the cluster.

 - Kubernetes Node(s): This system provides the run-time environments for the containers.

-The Master and Node can be on the same system, but traditionally they will be separated.
+The Controller and Node can be on the same system, but traditionally they will be separated.

 - Kubernetes tutorials (Kubernetes)

 - Ebook: IT leader's guide to making DevOps work (TechRepublic Premium)

 - 6 quick Docker tips to make managing your containers easier (TechRepublic)